slsa-framework/slsa-proposals/0005/README.md

 1. **Regular Security Reviews**: Conduct periodic reviews of security practices, threat models, and risk assessments to identify areas for improvement and ensure that the builder's security posture remains up-to-date.
+    These reviews may be done internally and their results need not be published.

 > _Example_: Schedule quarterly or biannual security reviews, with additional reviews as needed in response to significant changes in the builder's environment or practices.

-1. **Incident Response and Recovery**: Develop and maintain an incident response plan to effectively handle security incidents, breaches, or vulnerabilities.
+2. **Incident Response and Recovery**: Develop and maintain an incident response plan to effectively handle security incidents, breaches, or vulnerabilities.
 Regularly review and update the plan to address evolving threats and lessons learned from past incidents.